deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

     sudo mount /dev/vdb /mnt

+### Create and configure a NFS share for your project
+In case you need a NFS share to store big amounts of data and share it within your project, you can use OpenStack to create and manage the share.

+#### Create a NFS share
+To create a NFS share choose the section **Shares** and click on **Create Share**.
+In the popup you have to provide the following information:

+  **Share Name:**
+  - Provide a share name.

+  **Share Protocol:**
+  - Please use the preselected "NFS" as protocol.

+  **Size (GiB):**
+  - Provide the size of the share.
+Info: You have an overall quota for NFS shares on your project.
+Please make sure that you set the size below the project quota.

+  **Share Type:**
+  - Please select "isilon-denbi".

+  **Availability Zone:**
+  - Please select "nova".

+#### Manage access rules for your NFS share
+After the creation of a NFS share, the share will not be accessible by anyone .
+To grant your VMs access to the share you have to configure the access rules.

+**Important: Please make sure to keep the access rule list of your NFS share up to date**, so that only your VMs can access the share.

+To manage the access rules click on the **arrow** on the right side of your newly created NFS share and choose **Manage rules**.
+Now you have to choose **Add rule**.
+In the popup you have to provide the following information:

+  **Access Type:**
+  - Select ip to allow a certain VM access to the share.

+  **Access Level:**
+  - Choose **read-write** or **read-only** appropriate to your needs.
+In some cases it may make sense that specific VMs just get read-only permissions.

+  **Access to**
+  - Please fill in the floating ip address of your VM you want to grant access to the NFS share.

+#### Access your NFS share
+In order to use your created NFS share you have to mount it to your VMs.
+Click on the created share in the **Shares** section of the OpenStack dashboard to get information about the complete mount path.
+Under the **Export locations** section you will find the complete path to your NFS share.

+You can mount the share with the following command:

+    sudo mount -o vers=4.0 manila-prod.isi2.denbi.dkfz.de:/ifs/denbi/prod/YOUR-SHARE /mnt/

+Alternatively you can add the mount path to the "/etc/fstab".
+Make sure that you use NFS version 4.0.

+Please make sure that your user (depending on the used distribution: centos, debian, ubuntu) is the owner of the NFS share.
+Therefore run the following command to set the user as owner of the NFS share:

+    sudo chown centos:centos /mnt/

+**Hint** This example is for a Centos based image.

 ### Distribution logins
 Please be aware that our images are shipped with the standard users for the respective Linux distribution.
 Here you  can see a list of standard users for